 I showed you how to cook shrimp for making shrimp cocktail.
 Poaching is the way to go (and is possibly my favorite way to cook shrimp anyhow!).
-I also made a basic homemade cocktail sauce for you, and a kicked up Sriracha-Balsamic version.
-There’s a post about how to make the perfect shrimp cocktail too with lots of tips and tricks.
+I also made a basic homemade cocktail sauce for you and a post about how to make the perfect shrimp cocktail too with lots of tips and tricks.
 And then, finally, a shared a recipe for Marie Rose Sauce.

 In England they call it Prawn Cocktail, not Shrimp Cocktail.
 We could get into a whole thing here about the difference between prawns and shrimp but we won’t.
 (They’re actually different species but the names are used somewhat interchangeably with more people in Australia and England saying prawn, and more people in North American saying shrimp.
 Some people think that prawns are bigger than shrimp and that’s the difference between them.
 It might be true that many people use the terms that way, prawns for big, honking ones and shrimp for small, dainty ones.
 But actually, you can get big and small shrimp and you can get big and small prawns.
 I think in this case it just comes down to different countries preferring different terms, not to any real substantive difference).